centarro/commerce-docs/docs/v2/developer-guide/recurring/getting-started.md

 ## Billing Schedules

 Regardless of its subscription type, every subscription also has a Billing schedule.
 A billing schedule defines when and how to bill a customer for the subscription.
 Should a customer be billed on an annual, monthly, or daily basis?
 Or should some other billing period be used?
 Should the customer be charged right when the order is placed or not until the end of the billing period?
 Does the billing period always start on the first day of the month or if, for example, the customer initially places an order on the 10th of the month, should the subscription be billed and automatically renewed on the 10th of every month?
 And what about proration?
-If a customer places an order in June for an annualy renewable subscription, should he be billed for a full year or should the charges be *prorated* so that the customer is only charged for half the standard price?
+If a customer places an order in June for an annually renewable subscription, should he be billed for a full year or should the charges be *prorated* so that the customer is only charged for half the standard price?
 All of this and more is defined by the billing schedule.
 So let's look a little more closely at billing schedules.

 A billing schedule is a configuration entity that stores settings on how/when a product variation will be billed.
 Billing schedules are created through the admin UI: `Commerce >> Configuration >> Payment`.
-The primary components that define the funtionality of a billing schedule are:
+The primary components that define the functionality of a billing schedule are:

 * [Billing type](#billing-types)
 * [Billing schedule plugin](#billing-schedule-plugin)